hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. The platform validates that its private `tssEncryptionKey`  matches its public `tssEncryptionKey` in the active roster.
 If there is a mismatch, a critical error is logged and the node shuts down.
 4. If a software upgrade is detected,
-    1. If the existing active roster and candidate roster do not have key material.
-Adopt the candidate roster immediately.
+    1. If the existing active roster and candidate roster do not have key material, adopt the candidate roster immediately.
-    2. If the candidate roster exists, has key material, the number of yes votes passes the threshold for adoption, and the key material passes validation, then the candidate roster is adopted.
+    2. If the candidate roster exists, has key material, and the number of yes votes passes the threshold for adoption, then the candidate roster is adopted.
-        1. Part of passing validation is that if the state already has a ledger id set, the ledger id recovered from the key material must match the ledger id in the state.
-If there is no ledger id in the state, the ledger id recovered from the key material is set in the state as the new ledger id.
+       1. Validation Check: if the state already has a ledger id set, the ledger id recovered from the key material must match the ledger id in the state.
+       2. If there is no ledger id in the state and the previously active roster has no key material, the ledger id recovered from the candidate roster key material is set in the state as the new ledger id.
     3. In all other cases the existing active roster remains the active roster.
 5. The platform goes through its normal startup sequence.
 6. When the platform is (`ACTIVE`) and a candidate roster is set, the platform will start or continue the TSS bootstrap